yufan-aslp/AliMeeting/README.md

 ## General steps

-1.Prepare the training data for speaker diarization and ASR model, respectively 2.Follow the running steps of the speaker diarization experiment and obtain the `rttm` file.
+1. Prepare the training data for speaker diarization and ASR model, respectively
+2. Follow the running steps of the speaker diarization experiment and obtain the `rttm` file.
 The `rttm` file includes the voice activity detection (VAD) and speaker diarization results, which will be used to compute the final Diarization Error Rate (DER) scores.
-3.For ASR track, we can train the single-speaker or multi-speaker ASR models.
+3. For ASR track, we can train the single-speaker or multi-speaker ASR models.
 The evaluation metric of ASR systems is Character Error Rate (CER).